FREQUENTLY ASKED QUESTIONS

 What is a Child Advocate?

 Last year, 45 Liberty/Chambers Counties Advocates helped 157 abused neglected children find safe, permanent homes.
-CASA volunteers are everyday citizens who have undergone screening and training with our local office in Liberty, Texas.
+Child Advocates are everyday citizens who have undergone screening and training with our local office in Liberty, Texas.

 What is the role of a Child Advocate?